Abolitionism in the United Kingdom: Campaigning after the Act

 "The Anti-Slavery Society Convention, 1840" by Benjamin Haydon (1841).
 An elderly Thomas Clarkson addresses a meeting of over 500 delegates.

 In 1839, the British and Foreign Anti-Slavery Society was formed.
 At the time, Britain continued to import cotton and other commodities from the U.S. Deep South, which relied on slavery for cotton production, to fuel the spinning and weaving mills in Manchester and other northern cities.
 The finished goods furnished Britain's low-wage export manufacturing economy, with surpluses exported to Europe and India.
 London merchant banks made loans throughout the supply chain to planters, factors, warehousers, carters, shippers, spinners, weavers, and exporters.

+In June 1840, London hosted the first World's Anti-Slavery Convention, at Exeter Hall.
+The invitation, sent by the British Foreign Anti-Slavery Society, stipulated the need to promote “this great and truly Christian object” of “hasten[ing] the utter extinction of the Slave-Trade”.

 The British and Foreign Anti-Slavery Society campaigned to outlaw slavery in other countries, and pressured the British government to do more to enforce the suppression of the slave trade, by declaring slave traders to be pirates and pursuing them as such.
 The Society is in operation today as Anti-Slavery International, the world's oldest international human rights organisation, with its headquarters in London.

 On 20 December 1841, the first multilateral treaty for the suppression of the slave trade, the Treaty for the Suppression of the African Slave Trade, was signed in London by the representatives of Austria, Britain, France, Prussia, and Russia.
 There was a treaty between Britain and the United States of America in 1862.

 The Slave Trade Department was established in 1841, and was headed by the first superintendent, James Bandinel.
 It came to inherit its own staffing budget in 1841, and in 1854 it was finally recognised as a branch of the Foreign Office.
 Arguably, its alignment with the Foreign Office was "a tacit of acknowledgement that suppression was a gradual process, but revolution was imminent".

-However it was not until 1937 that the trade of slaves was made illegal throughout the British Empire, with Nigeria and Bahrain being the last British territories to abolish slavery.